 Now is the giving season, and I am asking you for your help to keep this work going and to expand our impact for Fragile X families.
 Serving more families in more ways is only possible with your support.

-Research is an important part of our mission and we are committed to funding the NFXF Biobank.
+Research is an important part of our mission and we are committed to funding the NFXF Biobank [Note: This is now NFXF Data Repository].
 The combined clinical data and biological samples of hundreds of Fragile X patients (known as Research Ready Materials) will quickly help facilitate clinical research into many more effective treatments for Fragile X. Many researchers have said that this is the single most effective step we can take to accelerate Fragile X research.
 Our financial support funds the collection, analysis, storage, databasing, and distribution of these robust research materials.

 Of course, Research Ready Materials won’t matter if we don’t have the next generation of Fragile X researchers involved, which is why we feel such a strong obligation to ensure their professional development.
 We are committed to attracting and supporting young research professionals in the field with our Summer Scholars and Junior Investigator programs.
 In addition, we are working with current treatment professionals to offer specialized training programs to ensure their valuable knowledge and expertise remains available long after they retire.

 Research rolls into clinical trials, and we are working closely with several pharmaceutical companies and researchers to help ensure their clinical trials are well designed.
 This helps to ensure a positive experience for patients and their families.
 We also help market the clinical trial opportunities to families so that everyone who can and wants to participate knows how and where to go to enroll.
 After all, a trial is only possible with participants.